We are open as normal. As per NSW Health and best practice veterinary guidelines, we respectfully ask that on entering the hospital, you

 We will then ask you to wait in your car with your pet while we notify the specialist of your arrival.

-When the specialist is ready to see your pet, we will call or send an SMS to your mobile asking you to bring your loved one to the front door.
+When the specialist is ready to see your pet, a member of our SASH clinical team will come to your vehicle to collect your pet.

 Once the consultation is complete, we will advise if your pet needs further testing or hospital admission, or if they’re ready to come home with you.